CNES/S1Tiling/docs/scenarios.rst

     # Fix the incorrect metadata
     gdal_edit.py -mo CALIBRATION=beta s1a_tile_polar_dir_087_time_beta.tif

-    # By hand, with gdal, all metadata are lost
+    # Or, by hand, with gdal, all metadata are lost
     gdal_calc.py \
         -A    s1a_tile_polar_dir_087_time_sigma.tif \
         -B    sin_IA_s1a_tile_087.tif \
         --calc "A/B"
         --out s1a_tile_polar_dir_087_time_beta.tif

-    # Wrapped for batch application, with OTB, correct metadata
+    # Or, wrapped for batch application, with OTB, correct metadata
     apply-calibration-map.sh -c beta --dirmap path/to_sinIA_files path/to/S1Tiling/products

 - a γ° calibrated product, the image is divided by the :ref:`cosine map